ChEB-AI/python-chebifier/README.md

 pip install -e .
 ```

-Some dependencies of `chebai-graph` cannot be installed automatically.
+u`chebai-graph` and its dependencies cannot be installed automatically.
 If you want to use Graph Neural Networks, follow
 the instructions in the [chebai-graph repository](https://github.com/ChEB-AI/python-chebai-graph).

 ## Usage